atomicobject/heatshrink/README.md

-#heatshrink
+# heatshrink

 A data compression/decompression library for embedded/real-time systems.

 ## Key Features:

 - **Low memory usage (as low as 50 bytes)**
-    It is useful for some cases with less than 50 bytes and useful for more general cases with <300 bytes
+    It is useful for some cases with less than 50 bytes, and useful for many general cases with < 300 bytes.
-- **Incremental bounded CPU use**
+- **Incremental, bounded CPU use**
-    You can chew on the data in as small of pieces as you would like.
+    You can chew on input data in arbitrarily tiny bites.
-    This is a useful property in hard-realtime environments
+    This is a useful property in hard-realtime environments.
-- **Configurable to use either static or dynamic memory allocation**
+- **Can use either static or dynamic memory allocation**
-    The library is quite flexible in how it lets you allocate its memory.
+    The library doesn't impose any constraints on memory management.
 - **BSD license**
-    You can use it freely even for commercial purposes
+    You can use it freely, even for commercial purposes.

 ## Getting Started: